tkaplan/nginx-prestashop/README.md

             MYSQL_ROOT_PASSWORD: mysql-root-pwd
             MYSQL_USER: mysql-user
             MYSQL_PASSWORD: mysql-pwd
-            MYSQL_DATABASE: prestaShop
+            MYSQL_DATABASE: prestahop
  ```

-2. Start the projects using `docker-compose up`.
+2. Start your PrestaShop using `docker-compose up`.

 3. Follow the installation steps of PrestaShop.

-   The MySQL server is running at 172.0.0.3.
+   The MySQL server is running at *172.17.0.3*.

    Do not forget to delete the `install` folder in the PrestaShop directory in the end.
 As the directory now belongs to 'www-data' switch to that user or run as root: